-The Philipsburg Learning Site is located at 200 Shady Lane, Philipsburg, and currently occupies approximately 9,500 square feet of classroom and office space, which includes a front office/lobby area, classrooms, a student lounge, and a study area.
+The Philipsburg Learning Site currently occupies approximately 10,500 square feet of classroom and office space, which includes a front office/lobby area, classrooms, a student lounge, and a study area.
 A large parking lot is available beside the building.